Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Method

 \subsection{Prompt Engineering}

 We initially set our prompt by only defining our task as generating a sentence based on the list of words entered by the user.
-However, we observed that sometimes ChatGPT produces outputs like "Sorry, I could not generate a sentence." in cases when Spotter failed to detect any gloss or when the number of detected glosses was insufficient.
-To address this, we added two rules to prevent unrelated sentences and produce "No translation." in cases where translation was not feasible.
-The refined prompt is as follows:
+However, we observed that sometimes ChatGPT produces outputs like ``Sorry, I could not generate a sentence." in cases when spotter failed to detect any gloss or when the number of detected glosses was insufficient.
+To address this, we refined the prompt by adding two explicit rules to avoid unrelated sentences and to produce ``No translation." in cases where a meaningful sentence could not be generated.
+The final prompt is as follows:

 \begin{itemize} \item You are a helpful assistant designed to generate a sentence based on the list of words entered by the user.
 You need to strictly follow these rules: \begin{enumerate} \item The user will only give the list of German words separated by a space, you just need to generate a meaningful sentence from them. \item Only provide a response containing the generated sentence.
-If you cannot create a German sentence then respond with "No Translation". \end{enumerate} \end{itemize}
+If you cannot create a German sentence then respond with ``No Translation". \end{enumerate} \end{itemize}

-\section{EXPERIMENTS}
+\section{Experiments}